nix-rust/nix/CONVENTIONS.md

 ## libc constants, functions and structs

-We do not define integer constants ourselves, but use or reexport them from the [libc crate][libc], if your PR uses something that does not exist in the libc crate, you should add it to libc first, once your libc PR gets merged, you can adjust the `rev` number in our `Cargo.toml` to include that libc change.
+We do not define ffi functions or their associated constants and types ourselves, but use or reexport them from the [libc crate][libc], if your PR uses something that does not exist in the libc crate, you should add it to libc first.
+Once your libc PR gets merged, you can adjust our `libc` dependency to include that libc change.
+Use a git dependency if necessary.

 ```toml
 libc = { git = "https://github.com/rust-lang/libc", rev = "the commit includes your libc PR", ... }